Loading [MathJax]/extensions/TeX/newcommand.js

 Grid reordering and cell orientation

-A module describing how deal.II consistently orients Triangulation objects.
+A group describing how deal.II consistently orients Triangulation objects.
 More...

 Collaboration diagram for Grid reordering and cell orientation: